Afterglowww/Afterglowww/README.md

 ## I make music :)

-#### I am passionate about researching what interests me and learning new knowledge, so if you have ideas that interest you, please feel free to communicate with me
+#### I'm passionate about researching what interests me and learning new knowledge, so if you have ideas that interest you, please feel free to communicate with me

 ### Skills: